monk-io/docs/docs/get-monk.md

 # Getting Monk

-Here's how you install, test and upgrade Monk.
+Here's how you install, test, and upgrade Monk.

 !!!prerequisites